 The Clear Vision Collective expects that over 80% of people who acquire glasses through Project DRESTI will be getting their very first ever pair of glasses.
 The two-year program will serve as a test for potential replication in other districts.

 Uncorrected poor vision remains the world’s number one unaddressed disability, affecting 2.5 billion people globally.
-Through joint initiatives like DRESTI, Essilor is aiming to eradicate this disability from the world by 2050 and make sure everyone on the planet has the vision correction he or she needs.
+Through joint initiatives like DRESTI, Essilor is aiming to eliminate this disability from the world by 2050 and make sure everyone on the planet has the vision correction he or she needs.